Skip to content

 The third reason is export.
 HeroForge’s STL download costs $7.99 per character on top of any other purchase, and the geometry is locked to their part library.
 Tools like Eldritch Foundry and DesktopHero handle this differently, letting you keep more control over the file you take home.

-#How We Tested These Tools
+#How To Compare These Tools

 Hand-drawn tabletop test party of halfling rogue, tiefling warlock, dwarf cleric, and half-orc fighter.